MicBrain/GSoC_CernVM-FS/README.md

 See the [Wiki][web4] for my proposal, full documentation, examples, operational details and other information.

-See the [Documentation] part for more information about the documentation and of my project and observations that I have made during development stage.
+See the [Documentation][web6] part for more information about the documentation and of my project and observations that I have made during development stage.

 ### Bugs and Feedback